 Find out more about drop-off points, parking, access and restaurants which cater for groups.
-We will add information on itineraries and twin-centre visits in early 2019.

 St Albans is a unique English Cathedral city, full of hidden gems and quirky treasures.
 Just 20 miles north of London, there is plenty for groups to see and enjoy.
 This year we’re gearing up for a programme of new events and festivals, as well as a major investment in the city’s major attraction – so it’s the perfect year to visit:

 The summer will see the 11th-century St Albans Cathedral embarking on a new stage of its life with the opening of a new welcome centre, educational centre for school children, an adult study centre and library and a compelling new presentation of the story of Alban, Britain’s first saint.
 The £7 million project, supported by the Heritage Lottery Fund, also includes a schedule of events, improved access, and an Interpretation Scheme to offer a more engaging visitor experience.
 To celebrate the opening, there will be a city-wide Roman-themed festival – the Alban Festival – from 21st to 30th June.

 Find out more about the Alban, Britain’s First Saint project on the St Albans Cathedral website

 St Albans Museum + Gallery, which opened after a £7.75 million redevelopment last June – has proved to be a great addition to the city, attracting 190,000 visitors in its first seven months, far exceeding first-year expectations.